marigold-dev/training-nft-1/README.md

   - ipfs link for the backend thumbnail url
 - TZIP standard requires to store data in `bytes`.
 As there is no Michelson function to convert string to bytes (using Micheline data PACK will not work as it alters the final bytes), we do the conversion using `char2Bytes` on the frontend side

-> Note : use React to fetch a fresh context in case of page reload, replace useContext line by this one
+> Note : use React to fetch a fresh context in case of page reload, replace `React.useContext` line by this one
 >
 > ```typescript
 > const {